What is an Irish Judgment?

 To have a judgment set aside, contact the Irish court that issued it.
 If the court sets it aside, they will notify us to remove it from the Register.
 You can check on TrustOnline using your case number.

-If the principal sum is paid in full within a calendar month from the judgment date, the judgment can be removed from our public Register.
+If the principal sum is paid in full within one calendar month from the judgment date, the judgment can be removed from the public Register.

 For confirmation searches, submit a £6 cheque payable to Registry Trust Ltd per named person or business, or pay electronically to Lloyds Bank Plc (Account Name: Registry Trust Ltd, Account Number: 00436189, Sort Code: 309368) with case number and defendant name referenced.